armindarvish/armindarvish-website/content/en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/index.md

 -   Check if the file contains a `TODO` item:

-    Use `org-element-map` and `org-element-parse-buffer` to walk the buffer, find all headlines and if return true if there is any headline that is a `TODO` item.
+    Use `org-element-map` and `org-element-parse-buffer` to walk the buffer, find all headlines and return true if there is any headline that is a `TODO` item.

 <!--listend-->